Foxes are a common sight in both countryside and urban areas and are one of Britain’s most popular mammals.

-Hopefully this page will help answer some of the questions that might be ‘foxing’ you!
+This page should help answer some of the questions that might be ‘foxing’ you!

-We're opposed to the use of snares but some types are still legal - our FAQs have more information.
-The government has published a code of practice about the use of snares.
+We're opposed to the use of snares but some types are still legal.
+Defra has published a code of practice for using snares.

-Do you think a fox has been poisoned?
+Do you suspect a fox has been poisoned?

 Look out for:

-- Dead animals cut open and staked out - these may be laced with poison
+- dead animals like rabbits cut open and staked out as bait

-- Creatures that appear to have died suddenly for no obvious reason
+- animals that have died suddenly for no obvious reason

-- Eggs in unusual places, e.g. out in the open away from any nest, possibly with an ink mark.
+- eggs in unusual places, possibly with an ink mark

-If you find an animal – wild or domestic – that you think has been poisoned by a pesticide, or find evidence of pesticide abuse that puts wildlife or pets at risk, contact the government’s Wildlife Incident Investigation Scheme Hotline on 0800 321 600.
+If you find an animal that you suspect has been poisoned, or find evidence of a pesticide that puts wildlife or pets at risk, contact the Wildlife Incident Investigation Scheme Hotline on 0800 321 600.